ntk148v/awesome-stars/README.md

 - [CommonRegex](https://github.com/madisonmay/CommonRegex) - A collection of common regular expressions bundled with an easy to use interface.
 - [diagrams](https://github.com/mingrammer/diagrams) - :art: Diagram as Code for prototyping cloud system architectures
 - [avatarify](https://github.com/alievk/avatarify) - Avatars for Zoom, Skype and other video-conferencing apps.
-- [prefect](https://github.com/PrefectHQ/prefect) - A modern data workflow platform
+- [prefect](https://github.com/PrefectHQ/prefect) - The easiest way to automate your data
 - [zulip](https://github.com/zulip/zulip) - Zulip server - powerful open source team chat
 - [dagda](https://github.com/eliasgranderubio/dagda) - a tool to perform static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers and to monitor the docker daemon and running docker containers for detecting anomalous activities
 - [sshuttle](https://github.com/sshuttle/sshuttle) - Transparent proxy server that works as a poor man's VPN.
 Forwards over ssh.
 Doesn't require admin.
 Works with Linux and MacOS.
 Supports DNS tunneling.